SafariGhazaleh/Economics-Time-Series/README.md

 ### How to Use
 1. Run the script: `Assignment1GhazalehSafari.py`
 2. View the generated plots for asset price developments and investment capital.

-## .gitignore

-    Excludes unnecessary files from version control for a clean repository.

-## License

-    This project is licensed under the [MIT License](LICENSE).